Arjuuuu07/Model-T-Training-with-Partially-Known-Hidden-Variables/README.md

 The challenge is not just that the data is small — it is that the hidden variable creates what looks like random noise in the observed data.
 A model trained without it will see the same inputs produce wildly different outputs and conclude that the system is stochastic when it is not.
 It is deterministic under a variable that is invisible to the model.

-**If you have partial knowledge — even for 15–30% of your data — about what that hidden variable looks like under certain conditions, Model-T can use that partial knowledge to recover approximate values for the rest, and then produce a calibrated range of possible outputs at prediction time.**
+If you have partial knowledge — even for 15–30% of your data — about what that hidden variable looks like under certain conditions, Model-T can use that partial knowledge to recover approximate values for the rest, and then produce a calibrated range of possible outputs at prediction time.

 This matters especially when:

 - You cannot afford to measure the hidden variable for every sample (expensive assays, destructive testing, delayed lab results)
 - You have domain knowledge encoded as rules or thresholds — partial, not complete — about when the variable takes certain values
 - A point prediction is not trustworthy without knowing the uncertainty introduced by the hidden state
 - You are working with small datasets where statistical imputation introduces more noise than signal

-Rather than pretending the hidden variable does not exist or guessing its value blindly, Model-T gives you a range: *"given what we observed and what we know, the true output lies somewhere between these two values."* That range is the honest answer when a hidden variable is involved.
+Rather than pretending the hidden variable does not exist or guessing its value blindly, Model-T gives you a range: "given what we observed and what we know, the true output lies somewhere between these two values."
+That range is the honest answer when a hidden variable is involved.

 ---

 ## The Core Idea

 Standard missing-data methods ask:

-> *"What value is statistically plausible here, given similar rows?"*
+> "What value is statistically plausible here, given similar rows?"

 Model-T asks a different question:

-> *"Given what I observed as input and what the output actually was — what must the hidden variable have been?"*
+> "Given what I observed as input and what the output actually was — what must the hidden variable have been?"

-This is **model inversion**.
+This is model inversion.
 Because the model is linear, the inversion is exact:

 ```
 h_estimated = (y_observed − prediction_without_h) / weight_of_h
 ```

 The recovered value is clipped to the valid range and used to retrain a stronger model on the full dataset.
-At test time, when the hidden variable is unknown, Model-T searches for the most similar training rows whose hidden variable was either rule-labeled or inversion-recovered, extracts the range of plausible values, and propagates that range through the model to produce a **prediction interval** rather than a fragile point estimate.
+At test time, when the hidden variable is unknown, Model-T searches for the most similar training rows whose hidden variable was either rule-labeled or inversion-recovered, extracts the range of plausible values, and propagates that range through the model to produce a prediction interval rather than a fragile point estimate.

 ---